 Please refer to the campus map for driving directions to the Bridgewater State University campus.

 Parking for families is in the Spring Street Lot.
 For GPS Directions, enter Spring Street in Bridgewater, MA 02324.
 The Spring Street Lot is letter "H" on the campus map.
 From there, follow the walking signs to the check-in location.
-You will walk to the Rondileau Campus Center (RCC).
+You will walk to the Rondileau Student Union (RCC).
 The building is number "10" on the campus map.

 Arrival via MBTA (Middleborough/Lakeville Line)

-If you are traveling to BSU by the MBTA commuter rail, you will have a short walk from the Bridgewater station to the Rondileau Campus Center at 19 Park Avenue.
+If you are traveling to BSU by the MBTA commuter rail, you will have a short walk from the Bridgewater station to the Rondileau Student Union at 19 Park Avenue.
 You will exit the train station and turn left.
 Remain on the walkway through the underpass to West Campus.
-Follow the walking signs to the Rondileau Campus Center (RCC) which is number "10" on the campus map.
+Follow the walking signs to the Rondileau Student Union (RCC) which is number "10" on the campus map.